-I have need of a Capacitive Discharge (CD) welder in order to progress the Buddy Locator commercialization, for making thermocouple beads, and for a number of other applications including appliance servicing.
+I have need of a Capacitive Discharge (CD) welder in order to progress the Amigo commercialization, for making thermocouple beads, and for a number of other applications including appliance servicing.
 A commercial unit will cost about $NZ 5,000 - which means I have about a four weeks to develop and make a useable device.

 - This welder is capable of generating significant magnetic fields during the discharge pulse.
 If you have a pacemaker or other medical implant then maybe you don’t want to be making or using a CD welder.